Rocky Point Amusement Park: Final years

-In the early 1990s, Rocky Point's financial situation became shaky.
-The privately held company that owned the park began to lose money in its attempts to leverage Rocky Point Park to fund other ventures.
-Rocky Point closed in 1994, then reopened briefly in 1996 as a farewell to patrons.
-Rides such as the Flume and Corkscrew were sold in an auction and are now in use at other amusement parks.
-The Corkscrew was sold for $850,000 to Wild Waves Theme Park in Federal Way, Washington, in 1997, where it was renamed the Wild Thing and remains in operation as of 2015.
+Rocky Point's financial situation became shaky in the early 1990s.
+The company that owned the park began to lose money in its attempts to leverage Rocky Point Park to fund other ventures.
+Rocky Point closed in 1995, then reopened briefly in 1996 as a farewell to patrons.
+Rides were sold in an auction, such as the Flume and Corkscrew, and are now in use at other amusement parks.
+The Corkscrew was sold for $850,000 to Wild Waves Theme Park in Federal Way, Washington in 1997, where it was renamed the Wild Thing and remains in operation as of 2015.

 Post-business era, vandalism

-After the Rocky Point land was purchased for $8.5 million in 2003, the park's main building, known as the "Big House", was hit by vandals who lit it on fire on September 2, 2004.
-Police said the fire was suspicious, because the building had no electricity at the time.
+The Rocky Point land was purchased in 2003 for $8.5 million, and its main building called the "Big House" was attacked by vandals who lit it on fire on September 2, 2004.